rgaringoy/spring-react-aws-uploadImg/README.md

 # spring-react-aws-uploadImg

-Uploading image using Spring boot as back-end and react as a front-end.
-Then, we will deployed it in AWS
+## Uploading image using Spring boot as back-end, react as a front-end and will deploy it in AWS S3